 If you have seen an empty home that you are interested in buying, you can find out who the owner is by carrying out a 'Find a property' search on the Land Registry website.
 There is a small fee to pay for this.
 If you are unable to find the current owner from the Land Registry information, you can contact the Housing Standards and Adaptations team, who will try to contact the owner on your behalf to let them know that you are interested in purchasing their property.
 Data protection restrictions prevent us from revealing owners' details directly to you.

 Reporting an Empty Home

 If you want to report an empty home that is causing a problem near you, please complete our 'Report an Empty Home' online form.

-If you own an empty home, and want information and advice about how to bring it back into use, please contact the Private Sector Housing team.
+If you own an empty home, and want information and advice about how to bring it back into use, please contact the Housing Standards and Adaptations team.

 Empty Homes is an independent charity, and provides useful information about bringing empty homes back into use.

 Local authorities in Kent have developed a useful website No Use Empty which provides a wide range of useful information.